Outdoor Camping Rug Guide: Find The Perfect RV Rug

 Mats come in many sizes, shapes, and categories.

-You can get a mat that 'breathes' so the grass underneath doesn't die (though long-term use of any mat on top of grass will eventually kill it).
+For instance, you can get a mat that 'breathes' so the grass underneath doesn't die (though long-term use of any mat on top of grass will eventually kill it).

-You can get an RV patio mat that lets sand fall through it.
+Or, get an RV patio mat that lets sand fall through it.